Yep, more later-stage companies are taking on venture debt

 MW: The long trend is definitely that venture debt continues to play a moderately increasing role.
 The role it’s intended to play is to complement a company’s equity strategy — to help extend [funding] from one round to the next, adding time and giving companies and their teams the optionality of having more data and reaching certain inflection points before heading into that next round.

 TC: And you’ve traditionally focused on early-stage companies as a result.
+You provided debt to Jet.com as part of its massive Series A round, for example.
 But it seems like later-stage companies are using more debt, too.

 MW: We’ve been very busy in late-stage rounds, too.
 I think people raise a little too little capital; they underestimate how long it will take to raise their next round, so debt has become an interesting supplement to that.